 Standalone program?
 Yes, entitlement No, option inside other programs No, option inside CHOICES/ECF/KB

 Waitlist?
-None, entitlement Depends on the underlying waiver Yes for Group 2 (HCBS), Group 3, ECF, KB Part A; no for Group 1 (NF entitlement)
+None, entitlement Depends on the underlying waiver Possible for Group 2 (HCBS), Group 3, ECF, KB Part A, but only for an applicant who meets none of the at-target exceptions; no enrollment target applies to Group 1 (nursing facility)

 Spouse can be hired?
 No No (CDS), yes via STAR+PLUS Self-Determination No (CD), yes via PC 182 agency-employed